ariakit/ariakit/.changeset/3245-combobox-get-auto-select-id-2.md

 "@ariakit/react": patch
 ---

-Styling a Combobox without an active descendant
+Styling Combobox without an active descendant

 The [`Combobox`](https://ariakit.org/reference/combobox) component now includes a [`data-active-item`](https://ariakit.org/guide/styling#data-active-item) attribute when it's the only active item in the composite widget.
 In other words, when no [`ComboboxItem`](https://ariakit.org/reference/combobox-item) is active and the focus is solely on the combobox input.